dimpase/M2/Building-M2-from-source-using-Autotools.md

 ## Building without libffi support

-Use of the `ForeignFunctions" package requires linking the Macaulay2 binary against [libffi](https://sourceware.org/libffi/).
+Use of the `ForeignFunctions` package requires linking the Macaulay2 binary against [libffi](https://sourceware.org/libffi/).
 This has been known to cause issues on some machines, and so it is possible to opt out of this feature by adding the `--without-libffi` option to `configure`.